Improve outdoor spaces.

 - Design and Communications Studio

 - Humans in the Natural World

 - One of: Anthropology; Philosophy; Psychology; Sociology

 - Philosophy of the Environment

 - Landscape architect

 - Environmental design and remediation consultant

 - Resort, destination and attractions designer

 Background Information Form (BIF)

 Students are required to submit a Background Information Form (BIF) as part of their application to the Bachelor of Landscape Architecture program.
-The BIF deadline is March 1, 2020.
-The BIF will be available commencing December 1, 2019.
+The BIF deadline is March 1, 2021.
+The BIF will be available in December.